 From hiking in Peru’s Sacred Valley and dog-sledding in Sápmi to snorkeling in Hawaii and whitewater rafting in New Zealand, high-energy, back-to-nature trips are exciting for children of all ages.
 There is no better way to expose your children to incredible landscapes and instill an appreciation for the world than to take them on an adventure-filled vacation.
-Destinations both near (the American West, British Columbia) and far (South Africa, New Zealand, Chilean Patagonia) offer thrilling activities while demonstrating the importance of ecological conservation.
+Destinations both near (the American West, British Columbia) and far (Tanzania, French Polynesia, Chilean Patagonia) offer thrilling activities while demonstrating the importance of ecological conservation.
 Here, we describe the best places to bring your kids, organized by age range—plus some of the best resorts to stay at in each destination.

 Contact Indagare to speak with a trip designer who can customize an adventure-focused trip for your family.